- Oops!Something went wrong.Please try again later.

-Helius Medical Technologies is a neurotech company focused on neurological wellness.
-The Company’s purpose is to develop, license and acquire unique and non-invasive platform technologies that amplify the brain’s ability to heal itself.
-The Company’s first commercial product is the Portable Neuromodulation Stimulator (PoNS™).
+Helius is a neurotech company focused on neurological wellness.
+The Company’s purpose is to develop, license and acquire unique and non-invasive platform including the Portable Neuromodulation Stimulator (PoNSTM).
 For more information, visit www.heliusmedical.com.

 Investor Relations Contact:

-Westwicke Partners on behalf of Helius Medical Technologies, Inc.
+Westwicke on behalf of Helius Medical Technologies, Inc.

 Certain statements in this news release are not based on historical facts and constitute forward-looking statements or forward-looking information within the meaning of the U.S. Private Securities Litigation Reform Act of 1995 and Canadian securities laws.
 All statements other than statements of historical fact included in this news release are forward-looking statements that involve risks and uncertainties.
-Forward-looking statements are often identified by terms such as “believe,” “continue,” “look forward,” “will” and similar expressions.
+Forward-looking statements are often identified by terms such as “believe,” “continue,” “will,” “goal,” “aim to,” “look forward” and similar expressions.
 Such forward-looking statements include, among others, statements regarding the planned voluntary delisting of Helius’ Class A common stock from the TSX, the accessibility of and ability to trade the Company’s Class A common stock on the Nasdaq, and the anticipated continued listing of the Company’s common stock on the Nasdaq.

 There can be no assurance that such statements will prove to be accurate and actual results and future events could differ materially from those expressed or implied by such statements.
-Important factors that could cause actual results to differ materially from the Company’s expectations include the uncertainties associated with the regulation of commercially available medical devices in Canada, including Health Canada’s ongoing assessment of post-market data, the clinical development, regulatory submission and approval process in the United States, the European Union and Australia, as well as the Company’s capital requirements needed to achieve its business objectives and other risks detailed from time to time in the filings made by the Company with securities regulators, and including the risks and uncertainties about the Company’s business described in the “Risk Factors” sections of the Company’s Annual Report on Form 10-K for the year ended December 31, 2018, its Quarterly Report on Form 10-Q for the quarter ended March 31, 2019 and its other filings with the United States Securities and Exchange Commission and the Canadian securities regulators, which can be obtained from either at www.sec.gov or www.sedar.com.
+Important factors that could cause actual results to differ materially from the Company’s expectations, including risks detailed from time to time in the “Risk Factors” section of the Company’s Annual Report on Form 10-K for the year ended December 31, 2020, its Quarterly Report on Form 10-Q for the quarter ended June 30, 2021 and its other filings with the United States Securities and Exchange Commission and the Canadian securities regulators, which can be obtained from either at www.sec.gov or www.sedar.com.